seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-android_temp_pdf.md

 //ST: 4.
 Publishing your app on Google's Play Store

 //ST: !
+[WARNING]
+====
+The app, once published on the Google Play, will be public. [underline]#Make sure your app does not include personal content# (pictures, personal details...) that you do not want to get public!
+====

+//ST: !
 Download the "apk" file on your computer.
 This file is your Android app!

 (if you are curious, `apk` stands for `Android package`)

 //ST: !
-image::Downloading-the-apk-file-to-your-computer.png[align="center",title="Downloading the apk file to your computer"] {nbsp} +
+image::https://docs.google.com/drawings/d/e/2PACX-1vRrWlwetQeZ_yQOXFJ15yvT05SjcQXCV4nl_BXvy09K9Ql7GtQXti1ucZNltAceNKTO2lVLpzw6vJ3v/pub?w=1124&h=638[align="center",title="Downloading the apk file to your computer"]

 //ST: !
 Now, login to your Google Play Developer account at https://play.google.com/apps/publish[https://play.google.com/apps/publish]